 Applicants must hold a level 5 qualification or equivalent.

 Mature applicants, those over 23 years of age will be assessed through the institute's mature application process.
-Applicants with the relevant experience can be assessed through the institutes RPL process.
+Applicants with the relevant experience can be assessed through the DkIT Recognition of Prior Learning (RPL) policy process.

 Those interested in a career as a chef in the hotel/ restaurant/ retail or contract catering sector.